ridmaur/aepintrolab/README.md

-## LAB4 - A sneak peek into the Adobe Experience Platform, but now hands on
+## LAB4 - A sneak peek into Adobe Experience Platform, but now hands on

 Welcome to the Adobe Experience Platform Overview Lab!
 In this exercise, the goal is to get a general overview of Adobe Experience Platform.